pengj97/DLPA/README.md

-# When Simple Wins: Topology-Independent Robustness of Weighted Mean under Label Poisoning Attacks in Heterogeneous Decentralized Learning
+# Topology-Independent Robustness of the Weighted Mean under Label Poisoning Attacks in Heterogeneous Decentralized Learning

 ## Install
 1. Download the dependant packages: